rsabe004/TaskScheduler/README.md

 > * Can add subtasks under a main task
 > * Users can create a list with multiple tasks

- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
- >
- > You also need to set up an empty project board by choosing the  “Automated kanban with review” option on Github.
-You should also have a Backlog and In testing columns added.
  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to:
  > * Create an "Epic" (note) for each feature and each design pattern and assign them to the appropriate team member.
 Place these in the `Backlog` column